ruzeen/drawing-app/README.md

 # Drawing App

-With this project I added on to Brad Traversy's drawing app from "50 Projects Days 50"
+With this project I added on to Brad Traversy's drawing app from "50 Projects in 50 Days"

 ## New Features